edgeryders/dynalist_companion/README.md

 * Python 3.5 or higher
 * PIP
 * Flask package 1.0 or higher
 * Dynalist (free or Pro account)
-* developer API key for Dynalist
+* corresponding Dynalist API secret token (get it on the [Dynalist developer page](https://dynalist.io/developer))
-* Gmail account with login from unsecure app enabled
+* GMail account with "Login from unsecure app" enabled
 * SQLite3